BlockstreamResearch/bip-frost-dkg/README.md

   public keys of all the other participants in the session to make sure that they run the DKG and generate a threshold public key with the intended set of participants.
-This is analogous to traditional threshold signatures (known as "multisig" in the Bitcoin community, [[BIP383](https://github.com/bitcoin/bips/blob/master/bip-0383.mediawiki)], where the participants need to obtain authentic extended public keys ("xpubs") from the other participants to generate multisig
+This is analogous to traditional threshold signatures (known as "multisig" in the Bitcoin community), [[BIP383](https://github.com/bitcoin/bips/blob/master/bip-0383.mediawiki)], where the participants need to obtain authentic extended public keys ("xpubs") from the other participants to generate multisig